On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

 is the required collection.

-{\bf (7.4)} Suppose that $q=p$ and $r=0$.
-By Case (7.1) we may assume that $q=p\geq 2$.
-Then Equation~(\ref{Eq:P}) implies that Since $(d_1,h_1)$ satisfies the conditions of Observation~\ref{claim:conditions}, then is the required collection.
+\textbf{ (7.4)} Suppose that and .
+By Case (7.1) we may assume that .
+Then Equation~(\ref{Eq:P}) implies that Since satisfies the conditions of Observation~\ref{claim:conditions}, then is the required collection.

-{\bf (7.5)} Suppose that $q=p$ and $r\geq 1$.
-Then Equation~(\ref{Eq:P}) implies that Let $d_1,d_3, h_2,$ and $h_3$ as in Case (7.2).
-Again, note that each pair $(d_1,h_3)$ and $(d_3,h_2)$ satisfies the conditions of Observation~\ref{claim:conditions}, and so is the required collection. \end{proof}
+\textbf{ (7.5)} Suppose that and .
+Then Equation~(\ref{Eq:P}) implies that Let and as in Case (7.2).
+Again, note that each pair and satisfies the conditions of Observation~\ref{claim:conditions}, and so is the required collection. \end{proof} \begin{lemma} If and cross at and have their four leaves in , then \end{lemma} \begin{proof} Trivially, .
+Then we need to show that .